vlad-eroshin/mito-forms/README.md

 ## Dependencies

-- [jmespath](https://www.npmjs.com/package/jmespath) — Used for evaluating dynamic field visibility conditions.
+- [jmespath](https://www.npmjs.com/package/jmespath) — Used for evaluating dynamic field visibility conditions and for accessing data in the input objects.

 ## Future Plans